 1–6 AD Tiberius’ Campaigns in Germania▲

 In 1 AD Augustus sent his stepson Tiberius to subdue the Germanic tribes on the Rhine frontier.
 Tiberius had limited success in the initial years, but returned in 4 AD to incorporate the Cherusci into the Empire.
 The victory extended the Roman border as far as the Elbe, but the outbreak of revolt in Illyricum forced the Romans to abandon their plans to complete their conquests by invading the Marcomanni.

 2 AD Gaius–Phraates Treaty▲

 In 1 BC Augustus sent his grandson and heir, the 20-year-old Gaius Caesar, to invade Parthia in response to a new dispute over Armenia.
-Instead, after a year of negotiations, Gaius and the Parthian king Phraates V concluded a peace treaty recognizing Roman supremacy over the contested kingdom.
+Instead, after a year of negotiations, Gaius and the Parthian shah Phraates V concluded a peace treaty recognizing Roman supremacy over the contested kingdom.
 While both signatories died two years later—Gaius from a later wounding, Phraates by assassination—the ensuing peace lasted over half a century.

 3–6 AD Gaetulian War▲